 - Increased uric acid, a marker of heart disease

 Although further studies are needed to confirm early research, the current findings are enough to worry the health and science community.
-In 2015, over 200 scientists signed the Madrid Statement to express concern about the chemicals, indicating a widespread awareness and uneasiness about PFC’s presence in our water systems.
+In 2015, over 200 scientists signed the Madrid Statement to express concern about the chemicals, indicating a widespread awareness and uneasiness about forever chemicals' presence in our water systems.

-The problem of PCFs is still not solved, but it’s possible to reduce your exposure.
+The problem of forever chemicals is still not solved, but it's possible to reduce your exposure.

-Check a map that traces PFC pollution to see if your area has tested positive for contamination.
-If you suspect your water might contain PFCs, the next step is to test your water.
-Contact your public water system to learn about the last time your system was tested for PFC, and ask for the results of the test.
-For more detailed analysis, send a sample of your water to a lab or water testing service to determine the PFC concentration in your water.
+Check this map that traces forever chemical pollution to see if your area has tested positive for contamination.
+If you suspect your water might contain forever chemicals, the next step is to test your water.
+Contact your public water system to learn about the last time your system was tested for forever chemicals, and ask for the results of the test.
+For more detailed analysis, send a sample of your water to a lab or water testing service to determine the forever chemical concentration in your water.

-If your water contains PFCs, evaluate your home for items that contain the chemicals.
+If your water contains forever chemicals, evaluate your home for items that contain the chemicals.
 Switch out traditional non-stick cookware for non-toxic alternatives, and start popping your popcorn on the stove.
-With a few changes, you can reduce the amount of PFCs introduced into your environment, although existing PFCs will be hard to target.
+With a few changes, you can reduce the amount of forever chemicals introduced into your environment, although existing forever chemicals will be hard to target.

-The best solution for reducing PFCs in your water is through a carbon block filtration system.
-These systems use incredibly fine filtration technology to remove a variety of contaminants from a water source.
-Carbon block filters use a combination of physical adsorption, chemical reaction, and mechanical filtration to purify your water without removing beneficial minerals.
+The best solution for reducing forever chemicals in your water is through a carbon block filtration system.
+These systems use incredibly fine filtration technology to reduce a variety of contaminants from a water source.
+Carbon block filters use a combination of physical adsorption, chemical reaction, and mechanical filtration to treat your water without removing beneficial minerals.

-You can find excellent carbon block filters in a range of sizes, from whole-house systems to small countertop products that filter tap water.
-By removing sources of PFCs in your home and investing in a superior carbon block filter, you will go a long way in reducing your exposure to the toxins.
+You can find excellent carbon block filters in a range of sizes, though not all filtration systems are the same.
+If you want your filter to treat forever chemicals, look for third-party certification from NSF.
+Certification for forever chemicals under NSF Standard 53 indicates that the filter has been performance tested to reduce PFOA/PFOS.
+By addressing sources of forever chemicals in your home and investing in a superior carbon block filter, you will go a long way in reducing your exposure to the toxins.

 Multipure is passionate about improving the health of people and the environment.
-Our range of filters with carbon block technology will cleanse your water of viruses, bacteria, and cysts, along with toxic chemicals such as PFCs.
-Multipure’s products have been backed by NSF International certifications and rigorous third-party testing, ensuring their performance, quality, and reliability.
+Our range of filters with carbon block technology will cleanse your water of viruses, bacteria, and cysts, along with toxic chemicals such as forever chemicals.
+Multipure's products have been certified by NSF and their rigorous third-party testing, ensuring their performance, quality, and reliability.

 With a wide range of customizable features and designs, you can find the perfect solution to suit your home and situation.
-Browse our collection of drinking water systems, or contact us to learn more about how a filter can protect you from contaminants like PFCs.
+Browse our collection of drinking water systems, or contact us to learn more about how a filter can protect you from contaminants like forever chemicals.